The Open Electives (2021-22)—Semester V

 Students will be explained the basic principles of Software Engineering.
-They will learn to describe the software process and software development process models.
+They will learn to describe the software process and software development process.
 They will understand function-oriented design and object-oriented design.
 They will be taught the principles of coding and testing.

 Electronics and Communication Engineering

-1. ECE 4303: Electronics Product and Design Making
+1. ECE 4303: Electronic Product Design and Packaging

 Product planning, creativity, product life cycle and reliability, aesthetics, ergonomics, control panel, product detailing and finishing.
 Thermal sources, heat calculations, heat transfer methods, heat sinks, cooling methods.
 Packaging technologies, ball grid arrays, flip-chip, chip-scale packaging.
 First level, second level packages and third-level packages.
 Design of low noise circuits.
 Interfacing of analog and digital systems.
 PCB design.
 Sources of EMI, shielding of signal lines, ground loops, reduction techniques, reflections and cross talk in digital circuits.

 This subject is about electronic communication, and how electrical and electronic principles, components, circuits, equipment, and systems facilitate and improve our ability to communicate This subject deals with both wired and wireless communication.
 The wired part includes telephone and optical fibre communication.
 In optical fibre communication, sources such as LED, LASER diode, receivers such as PIN diode and APDs are covered along with fibre characteristics, attenuation, and dispersion associated with the optical fibre.
 In the wireless part, satellite communication, cellular mobile communication, wireless technologies such as wireless LAN, PAN, Bluetooth, zig bee, WiMax, RFID, and NFC are included in the course.
 Also, radar and its applications are covered in the course.